yashraj01-se/LangGraph/README.md

 ## 🤝 Connect

-This repository is a running log of exploration, experiments, and iterative learning.
+This repository is an ongoing log of the journey — experiments, insights, and incremental progress.
-If you're working on agentic systems, LangGraph, or AI infrastructure, feel free to connect or share your perspective.
+If you're working on **agentic systems, LangGraph, or AI infrastructure**, feel free to reach out or exchange ideas.

 ---